 Address: 2901 Candelaria Rd NW, Albuquerque, NM 87107

 The Rio Grande Nature Center State Park is one of the best ways to appreciate the wildlife of Albuquerque and the Rio Grande Valley in its natural habitat.
-There are 270 acres of wetlands and bosque, or riparian forest, with viewing platforms and trails throughout.
+There are 270 acres of wetlands and bosque, or riparian forest, with viewing platforms and trails.

 Birdwatchers will be pleased with the more than 300 species of birds that can be viewed in the preserve.
 There are also porcupines, muskrats, coyotes, various turtles, and other reptiles and mammals throughout.
-There are elevated viewing platforms and indoor viewing rooms placed in strategic spots to help visitors maximize their chances of spotting something.
+Elevated viewing platforms and indoor viewing rooms are placed strategically to help visitors maximize their chances of spotting something.

-There are more than a mile of trails through the cottonwood forests, which make for a great nature hike as well.
+There are more than a mile of trails through the cottonwood forests, which also make for a great nature hike.
 Guided nature walks, annual festivals, and other events take place at the state park, so be sure to check their website to see if anything interesting is going on while you’re there.

 20. Casa Rondeña Winery